woohoolabs/yang/README.md

             ]
         ]
     )
-    ->setBody(                                                  // or a JsonApiResource instance
+    ->setBody(                                                  // or a ResourceObject instance
-        new JsonApiResource("user", 1)
+        new ResourceObject("user", 1)
     );

 // Get the composed request